 Rubik's Cube Competition

-5) Mr. Colby will mix all cubes identically for the final contest.
+5. Mr. Colby will ensure all cubes are mixed uniformly for the final round.

-6) The contest winner will win the Giant Rubik's Cube pictured below.
+6. The champion will be awarded the Giant Rubik's Cube shown below.

 Rubik's Cube Videos